CoAxLab/LabHacks-1/labhacks.md

 * Have a clear objective to the meeting.
 * Be able to show some evidence of your productivity.

 * The rainy day folder.
-You will have some weeks where nothing worked and you will have to meet with your PI anyway without the thing you were supposed to have.
+You will have some days or weeks where nothing worked.
 I found that in those cases it is productive to have a "rainy day" folder containing interesting analyses/figures you have not yet shown.